PERIMETER BLOGLATEST NEWS & INTERESTING FACTS

-For thousands of people in Vancouver’s lower mainland, the symbolism rings true.
-Over 100,000 people were left without power at the height of the storm on November 17th, as winds gusting at over 100 km’s per hour and surging rain battered the province.
+For the thousands of people in Vancouver’s Lower Mainland, the symbolism rings true.
+Over 100,000 people were left without power at the height of the storm on November 17th a few years back, as winds gusting at over 100 km’s per hour and surging rain battered the province.

 Harsh weather is part of the deal in the Pacific Northwest.
 The rain is going to fall no matter what, and it’s up to us (our company, but also you, loyal reader) to take preventative action.
 It’s tough to preach at times like this, but the attention we’re paying to the weather right now will no doubt stir some of you to action.

 Why No Power is No Fun

 Most streets on the North Shore have homes built into some sort of slope or bank that has gravity working for it on one side, and gravity working against it on the other.
 Some homes are built deep in the ground or below the level of the municipal drainage pipes, so they have rain and ground water coming at them from all angles.

 This is why these homes have sturdy pump systems that will send water away from your basement and into the municipal’s drainage system.
 During and after big rainstorms, some homes have to pump water every 20 seconds or the basement will flood in 5 minutes.
 Its a reality in many homes we service.

 These pumps run off electrical power.
 If the wind knocks a tree into the power line, a common occurrence in storms like many, and your power goes out, your pump goes out and water can have its way with your basement.